basilhendroff/truenas-iocage-wordpress/README.md

 Questions or issues about this resource can be raised in [this forum thread]().
 Support is limited to getting WordPress up and running in a FreeNAS jail using the script.

 ### Troubleshooting
 Having installation or post-installation issues?
-First thing to check is `wordpress-config`.
-You may be asked to provide this if requesting assistance in the discussion area.
+First things to check are `wordpress.log` and `wordpress-config`.
+You may be asked to provide these if requesting assistance in the discussion area.

 You may find the logs below useful for troubleshooting.
 Assuming your jail is named `wordpress`, you can access these through a terminal using `iocage console wordpress`.
 1. The Caddy webserver log file at `/var/log/caddy.log`